Natural treatments for high cholesterol are without a doubt the best (and safest) way to reduce cholesterol levels in the blood.

 If you just go and take cholesterol lowering drugs then you are only treating the symptom, not the underlying cause.
 This fixes nothing.

-It’s the same with using any natural cures or treatments to try and lower your cholesterol...
+It’s the same with using any natural treatments or home remedies to try and lower your cholesterol...

 For instance, if you only eat foods that are known to lower blood cholesterol (such as oats or lecithin) then you are also just treating the symptom, not the underlying cause.
 Although this is a better alternative treatment than using pharmaceutical drugs, you actually need to treat both if you want to live a long and healthy life.
 That's what these articles will show you how to do.